Documentation

 Live API

-Returns Number, the current time in milliseconds for the live stream.
+This getter returns a Number, the current time in milliseconds for the live stream.
 This value is relative to the current timestamp in the player (this is not an absolute value) and may only be used for relative computation.
-Returns -1 if player is not in live mode.

-Returns Number, the duration in milliseconds for the live stream.
+This getter returns a Number, the duration in milliseconds for the current live stream.
 This value is relative to the current timestamp in the player (this is not an absolute value) and may only be used for relative computation.
-Returns -1 if player is not in live mode.

 Splash screen handling for timed live event